rails/rails/guides/source/active_model_basics.md

 After reading this guide, you will know:

-* What Active Model is
+* What Active Model is.
 * How to use Active Model in your classes.
 * The different modules that are included in Active Model.